schaene/D2LGrades/README.md

 ---

 ## Usage
-> Unfortunately, the addon has been rejected from the Firefox store, so you must manually install it (see below).
+> The recommended installation method is through the app stores, but in certain cases you can manually install.

 The addon will modify the page (hence the scary warning about using data from the sites) and add the calculated grade beside the "Grade" header.
 <div style="text-align:center;margin-bottom:20px">